barotto/IBMulator/README.md

 ### Emulation

-* VGA palette updates fail with some games (Civilization).
+* VGA palette updates fail with some games (Civilization, The Rocketeer).

 ### Linux